Ulcer Index

 performance measure.
 This problem is solved by simply replacing SD with

 UI.
-This new performance measure has been dubbed the
+This new performance measure is known as the "Ulcer Performance Index"

 return) / UI